 Winter in Iceland is between November and March.

-These are the darkest months of the year, with the shortest day of the year happening just before the Christmas holidays, on the 21st of December.
-On that day there's only daylight for about 4-5 hours.
+These are the darkest months of the year, with little sunlight.
+The year’s shortest day happens just before the Christmas holidays, on the 21st of December.

-Fortunately, though, Christmas in Iceland is filled with twinkling fairy lights in every garden and on every street, so it is a thoroughly cosy and lovely place to be.
+Fortunately, Christmas in Iceland is filled with twinkling fairy lights in every garden and on every street, so it is a thoroughly cozy and lovely place to be.